ZiningZhu/Interpretable-NLP/index.md

     - Developing the methods for probing: "how to probe"
       - (Hewitt & Liang 2019) the "good probe or good representations" dichotomy
       - (Pimentel et al 2020) an information theoretic framework
-      - (Zhu and Rudzicz 2020) a reconciliation.
+      - (Zhu and Rudzicz 2020) an information theoretic explanation for the dichotomy.
 Limitations of diagnostic classifier probing.
       - (Voita and Titov 2020) Probe with minimum description length.

-6. **Topic: Psycholinguistic tests on NLP models**
+5. **Topic: Psycholinguistic tests on NLP models**
     - Colorless green RNNs dream hierarchically [(Gulordava et al., 2018)](https://www.aclweb.org/anthology/N18-1108/)
+    - Marvin & Linzen, 2018
+    - BLiMP
     - What BERT is not: Lessons from a New Suite of Psycholinguistic Diagnostics for Language Models [(Ettinger, 2020)](https://transacl.org/ojs/index.php/tacl/article/view/1852)
+    - Investigating the linguistic knowledge of NLP models [(Bacon, 2020)](https://escholarship.org/uc/item/7tk21797)
     - When is BERT surprised? (**TODO**, 2021)
-    - Linguistic theory?

-7. **Topic: Spurious correlations, shortcut learning**
+6. **Topic: Spurious correlations, shortcut learning**
     - Right for the wrong reasons.
 The HANS dataset (McCoy et al., 2019)
     - (Niven and Kao, 2019)
     - This "shortcut learning" problem happens in multiple scenarios (Geirhos et al., 2020)